 - Grease trap waste produced by commercial cooking

 Hazardous waste must be disposed of with special care to prevent animal health risks and environmental harm.

 Following are the characteristics to be aware of:

-Reactivity: Unstable under normal conditions and can easily cause explosions generate toxic fumes, violent reactions and explosive gases.
-Example- concentrated sulfuric acid, sodium metal, lithium metal, amides, metal azides etc.
+Reactivity: Unstable under normal conditions and can easily cause explosions to generate toxic fumes, violent reactions, and explosive gases.
+Example- concentrated sulfuric acid, sodium metal, lithium metal, amides, metal azides, etc.

 Disposing of Hazardous Waste

 Hazardous waste can’t be disposed of in landfills like other wastes.
 It requires special treatment.
 The chemicals or gasses from waste identified as dangerous, can leak into the environment or waterways and cause serious risks for the animal health and environment.
 It is illegal to dispose of hazardous waste in regular landfills and regular ways.

 Here Are Some Techniques to Dispose of Hazardous Waste Properly: